History of sound recording: Magnetic wire recording

 Wire recording or magnetic wire recording is an analog type of audio storage in which a magnetic recording is made on thin steel or stainless steel wire.

 The wire is pulled rapidly across a recording head, which magnetizes each point along the wire in accordance with the intensity and polarity of the electrical audio signal being supplied to the recording head at that instant.
 By later drawing the wire across the same or a similar head while the head is not being supplied with an electrical signal, the varying magnetic field presented by the passing wire induces a similarly varying electric current in the head, recreating the original signal at a reduced level.

 Magnetic wire recording was replaced by magnetic tape recording, but devices employing one or the other of these media had been more or less simultaneously under development for many years before either came into widespread use.
 The principles and electronics involved are nearly identical.
 Wire recording initially had the advantage that the recording medium itself was already fully developed, while tape recording was held back by the need to improve the materials and methods used to manufacture the tape.

 Magnetic recording was demonstrated in principle as early as 1898 by Valdemar Poulsen in his telegraphone.
-Magnetic wire recording, and its successor, magnetic tape recording, involve the use of a magnetized medium which moves with a constant speed past a recording head.
+Magnetic wire recording, and its successor, magnetic tape recording, involve the use of a magnetized medium that moves with a constant speed past a recording head.
 An electrical signal, which is analogous to the sound that is to be recorded, is fed to the recording head, inducing a pattern of magnetization similar to the signal.
 A playback head can then pick up the changes in the magnetic field from the tape and convert it into an electrical signal.

 With the addition of electronic amplification developed by Curt Stille in the 1920s, the telegraphone evolved into wire recorders which were popular for voice recording and dictation during the 1940s and into the 1950s.
 The reproduction quality of wire recorders was significantly lower than that achievable with phonograph disk recording technology.
 There were also practical difficulties, such as the tendency of the wire to become tangled or snarled.
 Splicing could be performed by knotting together the cut wire ends, but the results were not very satisfactory.

 On Christmas Day, 1932 the British Broadcasting Corporation first used a steel tape recorder for their broadcasts.
 The device used was a Marconi-Stille recorder, a huge and dangerous machine which used steel tape that had sharp edges.
 The tape was 0.1 in wide and 0.003 in thick running at 5 ft/s past the recording and reproducing heads.
-This meant that the length of tape required for a half-hour programme was nearly 1.8 mi and a full reel weighed 55 lb.
+This meant that the length of tape required for a half-hour program was nearly 1.8 mi and a full reel weighed 55 lb.